engin100/950/labs/index.md

 [Link to lab 1](/labs/lab-1)

-### Lab 1b: Creating an Altium Schematic
+### Lab 1b: Creating an KiCAD Schematic

-Learning how to produce a PCB schematic in Altium.
+Learning how to produce a PCB schematic in KiCAD.

 [Link to lab 1b](/labs/lab-1b)